Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 a. in the endoplasmic reticulum

-b. as glycogen granules which also contain the enzymes for glycogen metabolism
+b. as glycogen granules which also contain the enzymes for glycogen

 c. as granules associated with the plasma membrane ready for exocytosis